 To make it even more challenging, it is key that your interviews are transcribed accurately and presented correctly.

 If not, there could be key data that can get lost.
-As a matter of fact, students are required to submit transcripts of interviews along with their dissertations.
+As a matter of fact, students are required to submit an interview transcript along with their dissertations.

-There are a few different ways to edit your transcript.
-If you are completing qualitative research or interviews, you will either opt for true verbatim (referred to as strict verbatim) or clean verbatim (also referred to as intelligent verbatim).
+There are a few different ways to edit your interview transcript.
+If you are completing qualitative research or interviews, you will either opt for true verbatim.
+It is referred to as strict verbatim.
+Or it may clean verbatim (also referred to as intelligent verbatim).

 You might also have to include timestamps at regular intervals (such as every 30 seconds).

 When you are using true verbatim, you need to include all the utterances like false starts and noises in the background.